tanjieling0/tp/docs/DeveloperGuide.md

     * Cons: JSON files can be difficult to amend and maintain.

 * **Alternative 2 (previously implemented)**: Store the Related List as a .txt file.
-    * Pros: Easier to edit, maintain, and implement.
+    * Pros: Easier to edit, and implement.
-    * Cons: Not secure, and save and load implementation is exposed outside the NetConnect model.
+    * Cons: Harder to maintain as there will be multiple files to be used by our application.
+Save and load implementation is also exposed outside the NetConnect model.

 * **Alternative 3**: Store Relations as another field in every person.
 A relate command would add the opposing contact to both persons provided.
     * Pros: Easy to understand as a user.
 Querying of contacts will also be fast as the relations are stored within the same contact.